FelixSchwarz/mailqueue-runner/README.md

  - only minimal modification to queued messages (repoze.sendmail uses Python's email module to manipulate message headers required for delivery)

+[django-mail-queue](https://github.com/Privex/django-mail-queue) provides a Django app which also provides a web ui.
+Obviously restricted to Django and there is too much implicit ("magic") behavior for my taste.
+However I recommend trying this library if you are using Django.

 ### Non-goals